keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Julia Umberlain.md

 Julia is an elf and Asyrian Noble, who has been the queen of Voxis since its founding in 1692.
 She comes from the Umberlain family, the only elven noble family in the Asyrian King's court.
-Julia is a fair, but inactive Queen.
-She prefers to be slow when approaching issues within the city, which as led to a gradual increase in crime over the past centuries, as she has been slow to respond to events occurring within Voxis.

-- Julia outwardly is slow to process information
-- she is ancient by even elf standards, reaching 600 years old
-- queen of Voxis since its founding
-- the oldest surviving member of the Umberlain family, a powerful family in Asyria
--
+- Worships Gutur
+- the castle is almost completely empty, filled with dead bodies
+- she is slow to rule because she is tied up in her worship and the rising crime rates give her access to more bodies to perform rituals with
+- plague knight from trench crusade kinda look when she draws the Grymblade
+- otherwise wears a white wedding dress that is spotless
+- m,aybe is trying to resurrect someone important to her? has gone mad and is being heavily influenced by the feyblood weapon